MInYangP-OU/opencore-Intel-i5-10400-Gigabyte-B460M-AORUS-PRO-AMD5500XT/README.md

 SMBIOS: iMac19,1

-#If these help you, please like or commend it.
+#If these help you, please star✨ or commend👍 it.
 I ❤️ You